A search without a warrant can result in suppression of evidence.

-“the fact that the defendant was handcuffed at the time he consented to the search did not render his consent involuntary.
+“The fact that the defendant was handcuffed at the time he consented to the search did not render his consent involuntary.
 Further, the court held that the defendant’s statement that the officers could go ahead and look was sufficient to provide consent to the search.”

-This case reaffirms the point that when police officers ask for permission to search the answer should always be “not without a warrant.”
+This case reaffirms the point that when police officers ask for permission to search, the answer should always be “not without a warrant.”

 Michigan Criminal Defense Attorneys Who Have a Remarkable Success Rate In Having Searches Declared Illegal

 The lawyers of LEWIS & DICKSTEIN, P.L.L.C. are well respected and have an unparalleled record of success.
 The firm’s lawyers often get results for clients that even impress other lawyers!
-If you have questions or are facing criminal law problems call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for help.
-You can also complete a Request for Assistance Form and one of our highly rated, award winning attorneys will contact you.
-We look forward to hearing from you.
-We can help and are “Not Afraid To Win”.
+If you have questions or are facing criminal law problems, call LEWIS & DICKSTEIN, P.L.L.C., and we will take the time to talk with you, answer your questions, address your concerns, and work with you to develop a winning strategy.